r57zone/Half-Life-Alyx-novr/README.md

 "O" | Left hand cell (use with right hand trigger) | Moving the right controller

 ## Walkthrough difficulties
+• **Chapter 3: Is Or Will Be (fix the wheel)**

+First you need to pull the pipe out of the wheel.
+Then go down a bit using the "PageDown" button.
+Scroll the wheel with RShift and look.
+After the necessary rotation, fix the hand using the " ' " button.
+Holding "RShift" and " ' ", raise the pipe in your right hand (left mouse button).
+Still holding all three buttons, slightly tilt the pipe down using the "J" button, and then insert the pipe using the "Insert" button (forward controllers move).
+The whole process of passing this moment can be seen in [this video](https://youtu.be/70ok-78S2pA).

 • **Chapter 5: North star (power off)**

 First you need to use rotation ("U", "J", "H", "K"), then reset ("Y"), then raise the lever (left and right mouse button + look up or Insert and Home) and lock the controller ("'").